before80/go_docs/content/stdLib/crypto/rsa.md

 This package does not implement CRT optimizations for multi-prime RSA, so the keys with more than two primes will have worse performance.

-Note: The use of this function with a number of primes different from two is not recommended for the above security, compatibility, and performance reasons.
+Deprecated: The use of this function with a number of primes different from two is not recommended for the above security, compatibility, and performance reasons.
 Use GenerateKey instead.

 #### (*PrivateKey) Decrypt  <- go1.5